7 Problem German Sounds and How to Pronounce Them Perfectly

 Hold your mouth more tightly shut!

-Imagine that your mouth could either be forming the shape of a large O or a small lowercase u when you open it.
-Try to find a video of a German speaking and take note of their mouth’s shape while speaking.
+Imagine that your mouth could either be forming the shape of a large “o” or a small lowercase “u” when you open it.
+Watch videos of Germans speaking and take note of their mouth’s shape while speaking.
 Put on your favorite German movies and pay close attention.
 Note how much tension they have in their cheeks.

-The 13 Problem German Sounds and How to Pronounce Them (With Audio Pronunciation)
+7 Tricky German Sounds to Master (With Audio Pronunciation)

 This combination of vowels, or diphthong, is pronounced like the words try or lie.
 It’s essentially the opposite order of e and i for the same sound in English.